Tuku'aho: Assassination

 Tuku’aho earned many enemies due to his tyranny and ignorance of traditional succession.
 The April 1799 ritual reburial of 18th Tu’i Ha’atakalaua, Toafunaki, brought chiefs from many Tongan islands, and a group of them decided to assassinate Tuku’aho.
 They were led by Tupouniua who felt particularly oppressed by Tuku’aho's reign.
 He was joined by many power men such as Finau ‘Ulukalala II, Mulikiha’ame’a, and Fatafehi Fuanunuiava.
 Finau ‘Ulukalala was avenging his father, Finau ‘Ulukalala I, who was not given the governorship of Vav’u by Tuku’aho that he thought he deserved.
 Mulikiha’ame’a was still angry at not receiving the Tu’i Kanokupolu title years earlier.
 Fatafehi Fuanunuiava, the son of the 36thTu’I Tonga Paulaho, also felt eligible for the Tu’i Kanokupolu title.

 William Mariner describes the assassination in detail:

 “About midnight they again repaired to [Tuku’aho’s] house with [the plotters], whom they placed around it as watchful guards, ready to despatch all who might attempt to escape from the place.
 Of these Finow [Finau] took the command, whilst Toobo Nuha [Tupouniua] entered, armed with his axe, and burning with desire of revenge.
 As he passed along, on either hand lay the wives and favourite mistresses of the king...He sought the mat of his destined victim, where he lay buried in the profoundest sleep.
 He stood over him for a short moment, but willing that he should know from whome he received his death, he struck him with his hand upon the face.
 Togoo Ahoo [Tuku’aho] started up, -‘Tis I, Toobo Nuha that strike!” and a tremendous blow felled him, never to rise again.”

 The solidarity of the conspirators did not last long.
 Contests for power devolved into chaos in Tongatapu with Finau ‘Ulukalala becoming ruling warlord over Ha’apai and Tupouniua his deputy in Vava’u.
-Thus began the civil wars that wouldn't end until the 1845 unification of Tonga under Taufa’ahau (a descendant of Tuku’aho).
+Thus began the civil wars that wouldn't end until the 1845 unification of Tonga under Taufa’ahau (a grandson of Tuku’aho).